What vaccines are currently available in the United States? Are they effective?

 A latex allergy is not a reason to not get the COVID-19 vaccine.
 The vial stoppers (the lid on the container that holds the vaccine) are latex-free.

-The COVID-19 vaccine is available to all adults and children in Arkansas 12 years of age and older.
+The COVID-19 vaccine is available to all adults and children in Arkansas ages 5 and older.
 We encourage all eligible individuals to get the vaccine as soon as possible.
-To book your vaccination appointment, you can find the location that is closest and most convenient for you at vaccines.gov.
+To book your vaccination appointment, you can find the closest and most convenient location for you at vaccines.gov.

-At Arkansas Children’s, we are offering the Comirnaty (Pfizer-BioNTech COVID-19) vaccine to our qualifying individuals — those between the ages of 12 and 21.
-Visit archildrens.org/getmyvaccine to schedule an appointment.
+At Arkansas Children’s, we are offering the Pfizer-BioNTech COVID-19 (also known as Comirnaty) vaccine to qualifying individuals between the ages of 5 and 21.
+Contact your pediatrician or visit archildrens.org/getmyvaccine to schedule an appointment.

 Can my child get the vaccine somewhere other than Arkansas Children’s?